Obstructions

 Symposium/screenings

 My MA dissertation examined the presence - and proliferation - of actors that control and monitor public behaviour in our urban spaces.
-The project started life as a study of objects and signs I encountered around a one mile stretch of the A1 in nearby Islington, gathered into a 100 page publication.
+The project started life through the publication A Field Guide to The Semiotics of No, a study of objects and signs encountered along a one mile stretch of the A1 in nearby Islington.

-The publication catalogued its subjects’ locations, along with a visual record - in most cases a close-up, contextual shot and the object/sign’s POV - and a translation of its presence and meaning.
+The publication catalogued its subjects’ locations, along with a visual record - in most cases a close-up, contextual shot and the object/sign’s POV - and a speculative translation of their presence and meaning.

 The project developed through workshops, studio experiments, discussion groups and presentations, which I recorded on my Process Blog.

-It interrogated what we understand about the term ‘public realm’ and homed in on the presence and visual language of prohibitive objects and people (rather than written signs) in our urban landscape; culminating in a dissertation and short film.
+It interrogated what we understand about the term ‘public realm’ and homed in on the presence and visual language of prohibitive objects and people, rather than written signs, in our urban landscape.
+This culminated in the dissertation publication Obstructions and short film Obstructions of King’s Cross.

-It interrogated what we understand about the term ‘public realm’ and homed in on the presence and visual language of prohibitive objects and people (rather than written signs) in our urban landscape; culminating in a dissertation and short film.
+It interrogated what we understand about the term ‘public realm’ and homed in on the presence and visual language of prohibitive objects and people, rather than written signs, in our urban landscape.
+This culminated in the dissertation publication Obstructions and short film Obstructions of King’s Cross.

-The dissertation proposes that public spaces can be divided into categories and sub-categories, and it examines the level of ‘transaction’ within each as well as the presence of obstructions.
+Obstructions proposes that public space can be divided into categories and sub-categories, and it examines the level of ‘transaction’ within each as well as the presence of obstructions.

 The gallery pages contain pictures of obstructions informally grouped by their intentions, or ‘prescriptions’ as Bruno Latour described them; as well as their primary material, ie, signs, plastic, tape, wood, glass, planting, stone or human in uniform.
-The images are placed closely together to prod at our visual experience of the urban environment, to reveal the invisibleness of obstructions, and their scope through variety and ubiquity.
+The images are placed closely together as a typology, to reveal the normalisation and invisibleness of obstructions, and their scope through variety and ubiquity.

 The gallery pages contain pictures of obstructions informally grouped by their intentions, or ‘prescriptions’ as Bruno Latour described them; as well as their primary material, ie, signs, plastic, tape, wood, glass, planting, stone or human in uniform.
-The images are placed closely together to prod at our visual experience of the urban environment, to reveal the invisibleness of obstructions, and their scope through variety and ubiquity.
+The images are placed closely together as a typology, to reveal the normalisation and invisibleness of obstructions, and their scope through variety and ubiquity.